fthiebolt/pyGate-forwarder/README.md

 make
 ```
 **WARNING** on Nvidia Jetson Nano, you ought to use `make CFLAGS=-DNVIDIA_CS_WORKAROUND`
-This stems from a bug in SPI driver.
+This stems from a bug in the SPI driver.

 ```
 cd packet_fowarder